viti95/FastDoom/README.txt

  RAM:        4 MB (the executable runs even with less RAM, but it's
              possible to see random crashes due to low RAM) Video card: Any ISA 8-bit Hercules, CGA, EGA or VGA video card.
-For cool graphics a fast VGA video card is recommended
+For cool graphics a fast VGA video card is recommended.
+Also MDA, Plantronics Colorplus and Sigma Color 400 cards are supported
  Controls:   Keyboard (mouse recommended)

  Supported WADS